Caliper-Corporation/TsmAPIsExamples/VehicleMonitor/README.md

   - Acceleration
   - CarFollowingAccelerateRateCalculation

 * **User-logic** code should be implemented by overriding the virtual methods of `IUserVehicle` in a derived class, which, in this example, is `MyVehicle` class.
-Take a look at [`vm_plugin.hpp`](https://github.com/Caliper-Corporation/TsmAPIsDemo/blob/main/VehicleMonitor/vm_plugin.hpp) and those source code comments for a better idea.
-For example, if you are interested in obtaining detailed vehicle position information, you can override the following virtual method of MyVehicle class:
+Take a look at [`vehicle.h`](https://github.com/Caliper-Corporation/TsmAPIsDemo/blob/main/VehicleMonitor/vehicle.h) and those source code comments for a better idea.
+For example, if you are interested in obtaining detailed vehicle position information, you can implement the following virtual method of MyVehicle class:
 ```
     /**
      Fires when a vehicle is moved.